 Ari Shapiro (‘96), who was not able to attend the induction, is the youngest and perhaps most recognizable member to current students.
 Shapiro is NPR radio host, journalist and musician.
 He has been named on several lists of “most influential people” and is popular with audiences around the country.

 Unfortunately, this year’s final three inductees have passed, but they leave a lasting legacy and many people still talk about their contributions to the BHS community and the world.
 Shin Sato (‘37) was a World War II hero where he was killed during battle.
 Sato Elementary School was named in his honor.
 Lavelle Flannery Stoinoff (‘51) was a world class swimmer that set numerous records and is a member of the International Sports Hall of Fame.
 James Erickson was a beloved theater teacher and director who taught at BHS for 30 years and directed hundreds of productions over his 54 year career.

-This years inductees, along with the inaugural class, provide just a small glimpse into the rich history of our school, and the impact that it’s students have made on a global level.
-Olympic gold medalists, world renowned scientists, military heroes, and wildly successful entrepreneurs have all walked the same halls of BHS.
+This years inductees, along with the inaugural class, provide a glimpse into the rich history of Beaverton High School, and the impact its students have made on a global level.
+Olympic gold medalists, world-renowned scientists, military heroes, and successful entrepreneurs have all walked the same halls of BHS.